Choose the Best Spam Filter for Exchange

-Implementing an email filter for an Exchange Server is one of the most proactive steps an organization can take in order to prevent unwanted spam, increase protection against email-borne threats, and ensure email continuity during downtime.
+Implementing an email filter for an Exchange Server is an organization’s most proactive step to prevent unwanted spam, increase protection against email-borne threats, and ensure email continuity during downtime.

-Although Exchange Servers provide a degree of email filtering by default, the software provided lacks the key tools to enable the detection of sophisticated spam and malware.
+Although Exchange Servers provide a degree of email filtering by default, the software provided needs the essential tools to enable the detection of sophisticated spam and malware.
 An email filter for an Exchange Server resolves this issue with real-time spam detection and powerful anti-virus software.

-Exchange Server email filters also provide email continuity.
-This can be critical for an organization in the event of downtime during an outage, hardware failure or natural disaster – allowing communication to continue, and preventing loss of business and loss of credibility.
+Importantly, Exchange Server email filters provide email continuity.
+This is critical to business continuity and disaster recovery during downtime during an outage, hardware failure, or natural disaster.
+Email continuity ensures that communication can continue, preventing loss of business and negative impacts on credibility.

 How Exchange Server Email Filters Work

-Exchange Server email filters use multi-layered security mechanisms to assign each inbound email a spam confidence level.
-Each email is checked against a blacklist of IP addresses from which spam email has originated in the past and analyzed for compliance with sender policy frameworks.
+Exchange Server email filters integrate deeply with Microsoft Exchange servers to provide a layer of robust email security.
+The filter uses multi-layered security mechanisms to assign each inbound email a spam confidence level.
+Each email is checked against a blocklist of known IP addresses used to send spam emails.
+The blocked emails are analyzed for compliance against sender policy frameworks.

-If an email exceeds a specified spam confidence rating it is tagged and either sent to the intended recipient tagged as spam, quarantined, or deleted.
-The filter then produces a report of all tagged/quarantined/deleted emails so that genuine emails can be reinstated and their senders added to a whitelist.
+If an email exceeds a specified spam confidence rating, it is tagged and sent to the intended recipient with a spam banner, quarantined, or deleted.
+The filter then produces a report of all tagged/quarantined/deleted emails that are used to update the filter to ensure that legitimate email senders are added to an allowlist.

 How to Evaluate an Email Filter for an Exchange Server